imqueue/imqueue.com/tutorial/other-services.md

 Building them does not differ too much of what have been done for two previous services - `User` and `Auth`, so it is suggested to work on them as your homework.
-Or you can simple refer their [source](https://github.com/imqueue-sandbox/car) [code](https://github.com/imqueue-sandbox/time-table) at GitHub.
+Or you can simply refer to their [source](https://github.com/imqueue-sandbox/car) [code](https://github.com/imqueue-sandbox/time-table) at GitHub.